Tixl Price Tops $0.0610 (TXL)

-Tixl (CURRENCY:TXL) traded 1.8% higher against the U.S. dollar during the 24 hour period ending at 15:00 PM Eastern on March 14th.
-One Tixl coin can currently be bought for approximately $0.0610 or 0.00000140 BTC on major cryptocurrency exchanges.
-Tixl has a market cap of $4.09 million and $78,883.00 worth of Tixl was traded on exchanges in the last day.
-In the last week, Tixl has traded up 15.6% against the U.S. dollar.
+Tixl (TXL) traded up 1.8% against the U.S. dollar during the twenty-four hour period ending at 11:00 AM E.T. on March 17th.
+In the last seven days, Tixl has traded up 15.6% against the U.S. dollar.
+Tixl has a total market capitalization of $4.09 million and approximately $78,883.00 worth of Tixl was traded on exchanges in the last 24 hours.
+One Tixl coin can currently be bought for about $0.0610 or 0.00000140 BTC on cryptocurrency exchanges.

 - EarnX (EARNX) traded 396,248.3% higher against the dollar and now trades at $0.0008 or 0.00000002 BTC.